markjprice/cs12dotnet8/docs/errata/improvements.md

 # Page 54 - Understanding C# standards

-To make the point that C# is not just a proprietary Microsoft technology, I included a four-row table of C# versions that have been submitted to standards bodies showing the ECMA and ISO/IEC standard codes.
+To make the point that C# is not just a proprietary Microsoft technology, I included a small table of C# versions that have been submitted to standards bodies showing the ECMA and ISO/IEC standard codes.
 This also highlights a limitation of standards bodies that it takes so long to get a standard approved, since the latest C# version approved is version 6.0 in 2022 despite the most recent version of C# being version 12 in 2023.

 But someone gave the book a one-star Amazon review and cited this table as the only specific example of an "awful lot of nonsense".